 When processing a personal charge in a Concur expense report, please mark the “personal expense” check box within the transaction detail.
 Selecting this check box will ensure the expense is not applied to a cost object.

 No, the card is optional.
 Travelers who prefer to use their personal credit card may continue to do so.

 No, MIT has migrated from advances to Travel Cards.

 In any travel circumstance, each traveler must submit itemized receipts documenting all transportation expenses, including airfare, train and car rental expenses and detailed hotel receipts.
 For all other expenses, receipts are only required for any single expenditure in excess of $75 or for meals with alcohol and any local travel expenses regardless of any amount.
 A credit card statement is not sufficient.
 Receipts for business-related meetings (meetings/meals with non-MIT participants) should be included and the participants, their affiliations and topic of discussion should be included in the expense detail.
 Alcohol and airfare difference must be itemized.
 They should be charged to a discretionary account if the expense report is under a sponsored project.
-Original receipts should be retained in the department for the current year plus one fiscal year.

 You may fly first class when business class is not offered on destinations outside North America (North America includes Canada, Mexico, the Continental U. S., Bermuda and the Caribbean Islands) and domestic flights when a flight has a scheduled in-air flying time greater than 6 hours or any part of a round trip airfare that is in excess of 6 hours.
 When these trips are charged to a WBS element, the difference in cost between the lowest available coach and first class airfare must be charged to an appropriate departmental discretionary account.